-- Protection Plan or is a Child in Need (CIN), so they can monitor the student's welfare. - 11.2.6 Records relating to the student's welfare will remain on the student's file as long as the student is a student at the School. - 11.2.7 When the student leaves the School, the new school or college will be advised in writing that their records contain information about child protection concerns even where these are no longer current.
-Records should be sent to the new school or college in a way that is lawful in terms of the requirements of the General Data Protection Act. - 11.3 Concern about a staff member, supply staff, carer or volunteer - 11.3.1 Allegations or concerns about a member of staff, worker or volunteer must immediately be notified to the Headteacher (or the CEO, if the concern is about the Headteacher).
-If the concern is about the CEO then the Chair of the Trust Board should be notified. - 11.3.2 The Headteacher, CEO, (or Chair of Trust Board), or Trustee with safeguarding responsibility will always consult the Local Authority Designated Officer (LADO). - 11.3.
-Following consultation, the Headteacher, CEO, (or Chair of Trust Board) will decide on appropriate action: - 11.3.3.1 immediate referral to the LADO; - 11.3.3.2 consideration of disciplinary proceedings. - 11.3 4 It is important to bear in mind that although the concern may relate to an individual student, other students may also be at risk. - 11.3.5 When appropriate (see guidance above), consideration will be given to referral of a member of staff to the Independent Safeguards Authority (ISA) for consideration of the case (now part of the Disclosure Barring Service). - 11.3.6 If a member of staff believes a reported allegation or concern is not being dealt with appropriately, they should report the matter to the Local Authority Designated Officer (LADO) to give support and direction on how to proceed.
-Alternatively, refer to the Trust Whistleblowing Policy. - 11.4 Harm from, or to, other children - 11.4.1 Abuse or concerns about a risk of abuse or harm by other young people is subject to the same safeguarding procedures as in respect of young people being abused by an adult. - 11.4.2 Professionals responding should be alert to the risk a child may pose to children other than any "current" victim. - 11.4.3 Young people who harm others are likely to have considerable needs themselves (e.g. they may have been subjected to abuse, witnessed domestic violence or committed criminal offences).
+- 3.3.2 The Headteacher, CEO, (or Chair of Trust Board), or Trustee with safeguarding responsibility will always consult the Local Authority Designated Officer (LADO). - 3.3.
+Following consultation, the Headteacher, CEO, (or Chair of Trust Board) will decide on appropriate action: - 3.3.3.1 immediate referral to the LADO; - 3.3.3.2 consideration of disciplinary proceedings. - 3.3 4 It is important to bear in mind that although the concern may relate to an individual student, other students may also be at risk.

-11.4.4 In such cases there will usually be a need to refer the alleged perpetrator of harm to the MASH.
+- 3.3.5 When appropriate (see guidance above), consideration will be given to referral of a member of staff to the Independent Safeguards Authority (ISA) for consideration of the case (now part of the Disclosure Barring Service). - 3.3.6 If a member of staff believes a reported allegation or concern is not being dealt with appropriately, they should report the matter to the Local Authority Designated Officer (LADO) to give support and direction on how to proceed.
+Alternatively, refer to the Trust Whistleblowing Policy. - 3.4 Harm from/to other children or where there is a concern of transferrable risk - 3.4.1 Abuse or concerns about a risk of abuse or harm by other young people are subject to the same safeguarding procedures as in respect of young people being abused by an adult. - 3.4.2 Professionals responding should be alert to the risk a child may pose to children other than any "current" victim. - 3.4.3 Young people who harm others are likely to have considerable needs themselves (e.g. they may have been subjected to abuse, witnessed domestic violence or committed criminal offences). - 3.4.4 In such cases there will usually be a need to refer the alleged perpetrator of harm to the MASH.

-11.5 Foreign exchange visits
+3.5 Foreign exchange visits